Nitrokey/odoo-modules/mail_livekit/README.md

 This addon integrates **LiveKit** as the media layer (audio/video/screen share) for **Odoo Discuss calls**, while keeping Odoo’s **native call UI and semantics**.

-It is designed to be safe to install even when LiveKit is not configured: when LiveKit is disabled/misconfigured, Discuss falls back to the default Odoo RTC behavior.
+It is designed to be safe to install even when LiveKit is not configured.
+When livekit has credentials and is enabled its assets will be added to the relevant pages.
+Upon toggling livekit, it may be necessary to hard refresh the browser to ensure assets are reloaded.

 ## What it does